 Can Weather Impact Liability in Car Crashes?

-As you may know, there are several factors that come into play when determining liability in a car crash.
+As you may know, more car accidents happen during bad weather.
+An average of 5,000 people are killed, and more than 418,000 are injured in weather-related accidents yearly.
+However, several factors come into play when determining liability in a car crash.
 This process is key to helping an injured party obtain compensation for their medical bills, lost wages, property damage, and emotional damages.

-Weather is not a hard, determining factor when it comes to determining liability in a car accident.
-Instead, the jury or judge looking at the case may take this factor into consideration when determining fault and compensation amounts.
+Weather is not necessarily a hardcore factor when determining liability in a car accident.
+However, weather-related factors may be considered when ascertaining fault and compensation amounts.

-Those behind the wheel have an extra responsibility to drive with caution when external factors, such as bad weather, are present.
-For example, fog and rain can hinder visibility on the road, making it difficult to determine how far away other vehicles are or accurately read road signs.
-Because of this, it is the driver’s responsibility to drive slower than they would on an average day so that they have more time to react in an emergency situation.
+Those behind the wheel have an extra responsibility to drive with caution when external factors, such as adverse weather conditions, are present.
+For example, fog and rainy weather can hinder visibility on the road, making it difficult to determine how far away other vehicles are or accurately read road signs.
+In addition, wet pavement and icy roads create dangerous road conditions, and tires lose traction.
+Because of this, it is the driver’s responsibility to drive slower than they would on an average day to have more time to react and maintain control of their vehicle in an emergency situation.

 Other tips for safe driving through bad weather include: